OlegApanovich/chargewp-timeline-addons-for-wpbakery/README.md

 1. Clone the repository to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 That's it!
-If you go to any WPBakery Page Builder editor, you'll find new elements under the 'Plus Timeline' tab in the 'Add Element' WPBakery popup.
+If you go to any WPBakery Page Builder editor, you'll find new elements under the 'ChargeWp' tab in the 'Add Element' WPBakery popup.

 ![](assets/images/github-reame/screen-1.png)